SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 * **Grammar**: The revision contains grammar or language errors
 * **Awkward Style**: The revision is grammatical, but unnatural as a news headline or awkward (e.g it involves excessive wordiness or overly embedded clauses)
-* **Register**: The revision does not match the tone or level of formality exhibited by the original headline.
-*Note that the inclusion of first/second person pronouns generally changes how personal the headline is, which in this case does not qualify as a shift in formality*
 * **Inconsistent Style**: The style or tone is inconsistent within the revision (e.g. factual, dry information is paired with sensationalism)

+You can also indicate if a revision differs in tone or emotion compared to the original version.
 Also, feel free to add comments in the comment field.
 You can even suggest revision improvements, if you can think of a better phrasing (but this is not the main goal of this annotation task)

 ---